By now, you’re probably familiar with this quote commonly attributed to Department Store pioneer John Wanamaker:

-Once you have a grasp on both the business and audience metrics, you can begin to explore systems, processes, and tools to track these numbers.
+Once you have a grasp on both the business and audience metrics, you can begin to explore lead management systems, processes, and tools to track these numbers.

 Prospective clients aren’t just “leads,” they’re people who may be dealing with a very serious crisis or decision.
 How you “treat” them before they become a client will likely play the most significant role in whether they ever become actual paying clients.